Chern-Simons theory and string topology: Gauge equivalence

 \begin{lemma} For $\alpha,\mu$ as above and each $\Gamma\in \RR_{\ell,g}$ we have

 \end{lemma}

 \begin{proof} As usually, we apply Stokes' theorem and then split the boundary into the main and hidden parts:

-Here in the last expression the first summand vanishes by the usual duality argument as in \S\ref{ss:maincompute}.
+Here in the last expression the first summand vanishes by the usual duality argument as in~\S\ref{ss:maincompute}, see equation~\eqref{eq:gauge-vanish}.
 For the second summand we need to consider hidden faces.
-Unlike in the computation for the MC relation (see Theorem~\ref{thm:key-vanish}) or in \S\ref{ss:case1} above, here the individual integrals over a hidden face may not vanish.
-We explain the relevant argument in \S\ref{ss:gaugevan}. \end{proof}
+Unlike in the computation for the Maurer-Cartan relation (see Theorem~\ref{thm:key-vanish}) or in~\S\ref{ss:case1} above, here the individual integrals over a hidden face may not vanish.
+We prove the vanishing of the sum in Corollary~\ref{cor:gauge-vanish}. \end{proof}